tukasa0001/TownOfHost/README-EN.md

 Exiting the game with anything other than host's SHIFT+L+Enter.<br>

-This is a debug mode with no win decision.<br>
+This is a debug mode with no win Basis.<br>

 ### RandomMapsMode